PatrickJS/PatrickJS-starter/README.md

 ## Frequently asked questions
 * Why we are using traceur?
 This is due to Angular 2 not being fully migrated to TypeScript and will be removed soon.
 * What's the current browser support for Angular 2 Alpha? as of version 2.0.0-alpha.26: Chrome (43, 44, 45), Firefox (37, 39, 40), IE 11, Safari 8, iOS 8, Android 5.1 (Chrome Mobile 39).
+* What is the TypeScript warning "Value of type 'typeof Directive' is not callable.
+Did you mean to include 'new'?"?
+This is an error with the typings defined in DefinitelyTyped (please ignore until it's fixed)

 ### Todo
 - [ ] production/development environments